-Financial statements as a whole are important for all stakeholders.
+Financial statements are important for all stakeholders.
 Investors need to analyze the financial statements before making any investment in the company.

 - Same way, banks will be more comfortable in granting loans to those companies whose financial books are well maintained and shows a clear picture of their profits.
 This makes them more confident that the company will be able to pay future debt obligations.

 - Government agencies have their self-interest in the financials of the company.
-Collection of taxes from the companies are done on the basis of information provided by the accounting department of the companyAccounting Department Of The CompanyThe accounting department looks after preparing financial statements, maintaining a general ledger, paying bills, preparing customer bills, payroll, and more.
+The collection of taxes from the companies is done on the basis of information provided by the accounting department of the companyAccounting Department Of The CompanyThe accounting department looks after preparing financial statements, maintaining a general ledger, paying bills, preparing customer bills, payroll, and more.
 In other words, they are responsible for managing the overall economic front of the business..
-Companies have to submit tax returns on a quarterly basis which are analyzed by government authorities.
+Companies have to submit tax returns on a quarterly basis, which are analyzed by government authorities.

 - Overall the financial statement analysis makes a difference in the performance of companies.
-Companies with regular analyzing of financials can intercept their problems within time and can opt for a strategy which can help them attain their future targets.
+Companies with regular analyzing of financials can intercept their problems within time and can opt for a strategy that can help them attain their future targets.

 - Also, the companies with a better understanding of their financials can cope with the worst business scenarios in a better way as they know the financial strength of their balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company..

-This has been a guide to Objectives of Financial Statement Analysis.
+This has been a guide to the Objectives of Financial Statement Analysis.
 Here we discuss the top 4 objectives along with examples and explanations.
 You can learn more about accounting from the following articles –